shashanksal/lead-management-ui-test/SOLUTION.md

 - `docker stop <container_id>` to stop the server.
 - Once docker node server is shut down, goto the local server root `./server` and the start the server using `npm start`.

+The UI can be accessed using http://localhost:3000/.

+UI tests can be run by navigating to UI folder `./ui`, and running `npm run test` in the terminal.

 ## Tech Stack used

 - React 17